The project foresaw:

 A Train-the-trainer international event.
-The aim of this training is to support and improve the competencies of social workers and trainers to apply the suitable approach to young mothers by focusing on their needs.
-Techniques will focus on getting access to these targets, motivational strategies and cooperation with peers and families of young mothers, as they are contributors to their success or withdrawals.
+The aim of this training was to support and improve the competencies of social workers and trainers to apply the suitable approach to young mothers by focusing on their needs.
+Techniques focused on getting access to these targets, motivational strategies and cooperation with peers and families of young mothers, as they are contributors to their success or withdrawal.

 Training for professionals

-Training events in all partner countries in order to train other social workers, teachers and trainers to the developed intervention methods and improve their skills dealing with the target group.
-Each partner will train 20 trainers or social workers nationally to multiply the effect outside their own organisations.
+Training events in all partner countries in order to train other social workers, teachers and trainers to developed intervention methods and improve their skills dealing with the target group.
+Each partner trained 20 trainers or social workers nationally to multiply the effect outside their own organisations.

 The expectations of the participants were as various as their clients.
 Although they all work with young mothers, young mothers differ in backgrounds, conditions and opportunities.